pliaukste-tech/streamlit-travel-planer/QUICKSTART.md

 - **Activities you like** (e.g., Hiking, Cooking)
 - **Days to spend** (e.g., 3)
 - **Report length** (Long or Short)
+- **Additional question** (Optional, e.g., "Tell me something important about the history of Italy")

-You enter your Google AI Studio API key, and it creates a personalized travel plan!
+You enter your Google AI Studio API key, and it creates a personalized travel plan with answers to your specific questions!

 ---